mariolugo/routes/README.md

 I have not used a map library.
 I think you can have a better control of the map if you are not using a library.
 I'm importing on `src/pages/_app.js` the script tag with the google maps url.

+The autocomplete is made from scract, eveytime the user types, will make an asynchronous fetch, using redux-saga middleware.

+To make the routes I'm using Polylines

 ### Immutable JS

 This is designed to overcome the issues with immutability with javascript.
 This provides all the benefits of immutability with great performance.
 The immutable model is on `src/models/`